Cleaning Up Contaminated Property in Texas

 TRRP regulates the cleanup and management of wastes and substances (i.e. chemicals of concern), which are released into the environment from commercial and industrial facilities.

-The TRRP process guides the closure and release of waste management facility components (e.g., tanks, container storage areas, surface impoundments), determining whether the processes will pose an unacceptable risk.
+The TRRP process guides the closure and release of waste management facility components (e.g., tanks, container storage areas, surface impoundments).
+This process determines whether the processes will pose an unacceptable risk.
 If they do, it outlines what must be done to reduce the risk, prevent pollution, or protect natural resources.
 The TRRP can be a cost-effective way to rehabilitate properties and return them to productive use.

 An MSD can control the cost of a property cleanup.
-Essentially, it limits the need for investigations or costly response actions addressing groundwater contaminants because the water has already been declared unpotable.
+Essentially, it limits the need for investigations or costly response actions addressing groundwater contaminants.
+This is due to the fact that the water has already been declared unpotable.

 Contact Us for Legal Assistance with a Contaminated Property

-At McPherson Law Firm PLLC, we have years of experience navigating the unique legal differences between each type of environmental remediation process.
-We can assess your resources and goals to determine which path is best for you, and then we can develop a strategy to protect you from liability issues and increase your likelihood of long-term profitability.
+At McPherson Law Firm PLLC, we have years of experience navigating the unique legal differences between environmental remediation processes.
+We can assess your resources and goals to determine which path is best for you.
+We can then develop a strategy to protect you from liability issues and increase your likelihood of long-term profitability.